chinesemasterpieces.com

 Joseph.Sharon@chinesemasterpieces.com

 Yuan Dynasty Blue & White Double Gourd Vase with Two Dragons Running on the water and two Phoenix flying in the clouds.
-They used the imported samali blue cobalt and this cobalt has a blackish tone and when the heaping and piling effect breaks the surface of the glaze it shows black spots or a silvery reflection not brown that would be local Chinese cobalt , This Vase has a Greenish tinge which proves its authenticity from the minerals that cause this in that cobalt and this confirms the age because this cobalt has not been available
+They used the imported samali blue cobalt and this cobalt has a blackish tone and when the heaping and piling effect breaks the surface of the glaze it shows black spots or a silvery reflection not brown that would be local Chinese cobalt , This Vase has a Greenish tinge which proves its authenticity from the minerals that cause this in that cobalt and this confirms the age because this cobalt has not been available for over 500 years.
+Also has flaking in the biscuit which proves it's age.
+The Jar measures approx. 18 5/8" tall.

 (click image to enlarge)